About Blood Pressure Monitoring

 24-Hour Blood Pressure Monitoring or Ambulatory Blood Pressure Monitoring (APB) involves measuring blood pressure at regular intervals over a 24 hour period while you undergo normal daily activities.
 The monitor will automatically pump up every half hour during the day (7am to 10pm) and every hour at night (10pm to 7am).

 The portable monitor is worn on a belt connected to a standard cuff on the upper arm and uses an oscillometric technique to detect systolic, diastolic and mean blood pressure, as well as heart rate.
 When complete, the device is connected to a computer to download information, which is then correlated by a cardiac technician.
+In order to get the right fitting for the BP Monitor, you may be asked to undress your top, only during the fitting.

 You will not be able to shower with a BP monitor on, as the device is unable to get wet, so you will need to coordinate bathing before or after wearing your device.
 A top with loose sleeves will best accommodate the cuff and a firm waistband will help support the monitor.
 You should continue with your normal daily activities, including work and exercise.
 You should take all your usual medications.